nrchua/CSE203B_NQueens/README.md

 ## Make Data
 Run: `python make_data.py`
 The data will be stored in folders `./board_initialiations/xxx_yyy`. `xxx` is the size of the board (with leading 0s if not 3 digits long) and `yyy` is the number of queens initialized (with leading 0s if not 3 digits long).
 Inside each folder, each `.csv` file consists of one random initialization.
+There will also be a corresponding `.dzn` file for the Gecode solver using MiniZinc.

 ## ILP
 ### Dependencies